ibrahimmaher4/ibrahimmaher4.github.io/_posts/2023-7-7-Blog-Post.md

   		<p>Fig. 8.
 DTS measured data preprocessing process graph.</p>
 	</div>

-    In this Figure 8 In step 2 a,b,c are rows 1,2,3 respectively
+    In this Figure 8 In the Full data flow (step 2  a,b,c) are rows (1,2,3) respectively